fanqingsong/fastapi-hive/README.md

 Refactor code into module management, ie, every modules could be set in one folder.

-Go to detailed site for more information [FastAPI Modules Framework](https://fanqingsong.github.io/fastapi-ml-skeleton/)
+Go to detailed site for more information [FastAPI Hive Framework](https://fanqingsong.github.io/fastapi-ml-skeleton/)

 This repository contains a demo app and fastapi modules which can be used to speed-up your next machine learning project.
 The code is fully tested and provides a preconfigured `tox` to quickly expand this sample code.